The UN Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.

 Wastes from the mining and processing of uranium ores are subject to the Joint Convention.
 However, the Convention does not apply to waste that contains only naturally occurring radioactive materials that do not originate from the nuclear fuel cycle, unless it is declared as radioactive waste for the purposes of the Convention by the Contracting Party.
 For the purposes of the Convention, Australia has not declared wastes containing only naturally occurring radioactive materials that do not originate from the nuclear fuel cycle as radioactive waste.

 The obligations of Australia, as a Contracting Party, include the establishment and maintenance of a legislative and regulatory framework to govern the safety of spent fuel and radioactive waste management, and to ensure that individuals, society and the environment are adequately protected against radiological and other hazards.
 These obligations extend to appropriate siting, design and construction of waste storage and disposal facilities and ensuring the safety of facilities both during their operation and after their closure.
 The Convention imposes obligations on Australia in relation to the trans-boundary movement of spent fuel and radioactive waste, and an obligation to take appropriate steps to ensure that disused sealed sources are managed and disposed of safely.

-Since its ratification in August 2003, Australia has submitted five National Reports to the review meetings for the Joint Convention.
-Documents relating to those reviews and Australia’s previous National Reports are available via the following link.
+Since its ratification in August 2003, Australia has submitted seven National Reports to the review meetings for the Joint Convention.
+Documents relating to those reviews and Australia’s National Reports are available via the following link.